alex-fedorenk0/ml-bookcamp/README.md

 Week 4 - Further metric investigation for project from week 3

 Week 5 - Project deployment with Flask and Docker

+Week 6 - Classification with DesisionTree, RandomForest and XGBoost

+Week 7 - Deployment with BentoML